hemantshirsath/CRUD-operation-using-Django/README.md

-# CRUD-operation-using-Django
-This is a README file for a CRUD (Create, Read, Update, Delete) operation project implemented using Django framework.
-The project allows you to perform basic database operations on a specific data model through a web interface.

 Project Overview
 The CRUD operation project using Django aims to demonstrate the implementation of a simple web application that interacts with a database.
 The project follows the MVC (Model-View-Controller) architecture, where Django provides a robust framework for handling the backend logic.